IdayatAdeyemo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to print first 10 lines of the passwd
+to print 3rd line of the file "iacta"